FAQ – Frequently Asked Questions

 As part of our portfolio, we offer NavVis solutions for digital building technology.
 The system provides three-dimensional images which can be used to implement augmented reality apps.
 However, it should be noted that in many facilities (such as shopping malls, airports and railway stations) there are strong electromagnetic fields which interfere with smartphone sensors.
 As a result, AR does not always work properly.

-infsoft’s system architecture is cloud-based and offers a high-performance, fail-proof and flexible platform, which is also available as an on-premise solution.
+infsoft’s system architecture is cloud-based and offers a high-performance, fail-proof and flexible platform.

 infsoft has always been dedicated to privacy for our customers and their end-users.
 There are several aspects of privacy that are built into our LocAware platform®, such as the use of hash algorithms (SHA-1) to anonymize MAC addresses safely when it comes to tracking and analysis purposes.
 All position data are stored anonymously on secure cloud servers and will not be shared with any third-party.
 Client-based (app-based) systems are even completely offline and do not transfer any position data, since positioning takes place on the device itself.
 Furthermore, operating systems such as iOS do provide a build-in randomization of MAC addresses to protect users’ privacy.